HendrikSchoettle/AlbumPilot/README.md

 ### Step 10: Run Integrity Check
 Corresponds to clicking the **“Check database integrity”** button on the **Maintenance** page.
 It performs a consistency check across the database and file system to identify and report errors or missing data.

-## Additional Features
+## Additional Features and Options

 - **State Preservation of Checkbox Settings**
   AlbumPilot remembers your selections across sessions, so you do not need to reselect options each time.
 You can reset these stored settings manually if needed.

-- **Process Only New or Changed Files**
-  The plugin processes only files that are new or have changed since the last sync, minimizing unnecessary processing and speeding up runs.
-This behavior applies to all steps **except Step 4, which processes all files** in the selected albums regardless of changes.
+- **Simulation Mode**
+  Executes all selected steps in a dry-run mode.
+No thumbnails, video posters, checksums, or metadata are written.
+This allows previewing the number of actions that would be taken.
+Steps 1 and 6-10 are skipped entirely in simulation mode.

+- **Include Subalbums Option**
+  Applies to steps 1-5.
+When enabled, AlbumPilot processes not only the selected album but also all its nested subalbums recursively.

+- **Per-Step Execution Control**
+  Each of the 10 steps can be individually enabled or disabled.
+Plugin-dependent steps (e.g., SmartAlbums or VideoJS) are automatically disabled if the required plugins are not active.

-- **Album Filtering and Search**
+- **Album Selection Scope**
-  Easily filter and search albums within the plugin interface for quick selection.
+  Album selection applies only to steps 1-5, which operate specifically on the selected album (and optionally subalbums).
+Steps 6-10 are global and run independently of any album selection.

 - **Select All / Deselect All**
-  Quickly select or deselect all albums in the current view to simplify batch operations.
+  Quickly select or deselect all steps with one click to simplify setup.

 - **Synchronization Status and Logs**
   A detailed log is written during synchronization, showing step-by-step progress and errors if they occur.
 Ensure the web server has write permissions on the plugin directory for logging to work properly.